Pointwise mutual information bounded by stochastic Fisher information: Possible applications

 \subsection{Information Thermodynamics at the Trajectory Level}

-The connection between our trajectory-level bounds and stochastic thermodynamics is made explicit by considering a continuously monitored quantum Maxwell's demon \cite{elouard2017role}.
+The connection between our trajectory-level bounds and stochastic thermodynamics is made explicit by considering a continuously monitored quantum Maxwell demon \cite{elouard2017role}.
 Consider a quantum system in contact with a thermal bath at inverse temperature $\beta = (k_B T)^{-1}$, driven by a protocol parameterized by $\theta$.
-A demon performs continuous weak measurements, generating a stochastic trajectory $x$, and applies feedback to extract work $W_{ext}(x)$ from the system.
+A demon performs continuous weak measurements, generating a stochastic trajectory $x$, and applies feedback to extract work $W_{{\rm ext}}(x)$ from the system.

-According to the generalized Sagawa-Ueda fluctuation theorem \cite{Sagawa2010,sagawa2012fluctuation}, the second law of thermodynamics at the single-trajectory level is modified by the information acquired by the demon.
-The extractable work is strictly bounded by the free energy change $\Delta F$ and the PMI
+According to the generalized Sagawa-Ueda fluctuation theorem \cite{Sagawa2010,sagawa2012fluctuation}, the second law of thermodynamics is modified by the information acquired by the demon, yielding the integral fluctuation theorem $\left\langle e^{-\beta(W_{{\rm ext}} - \Delta F) - i(x,\theta)} \right\rangle = 1$.
+While individual trajectories can and do violate macroscopic thermodynamic bounds, the informational contribution to the stochastic entropy production, quantified by the PMI $i(x,\theta)$, remains strictly constrained by the underlying system dynamics.